 Lehman has a passion for life and a conviction to see abortion abolished.
 She comes from a place of grace and reminds listeners that, “there is no sin beyond the Cross.”

 “I’ve gone from pro-life to the mindset of the abolitionist,” Lehman said.
-“It [abortion] is a direct assault on the glory of God.
+“Abortion is a direct assault on the glory of God.
 We should be undone by this.”

-Worldwide in one day 15,000 children will be human trafficked, 22,000 children will die by poverty related issues and 115,000 children will be aborted.
+In one day worldwide 15,000 children will be human trafficked, 22,000 children will die by poverty related issues and 115,000 children will be aborted.
 In 2012, more black babies were aborted in New York City than born.
 “Abortion is a sin issue,” Lehman said. “[It] is the greatest human injustice in the history of mankind.”

 Lehman expressed the desire of Satan to do anything He can do destroy image bearers before they can bring glory to God.
 She sees abortion as a basic human rights issue and

 believes that as life is devalued in the womb, it will become devalued in other areas as well.